ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 1]

-README                       xml2rfc v1.21                  October 2003
+README                       xml2rfc v1.22                 February 2004

 1. Introduction

    This is a package to convert memos written in XML to the RFC format.

-   If you don't want to install any software, you can use the web-based service [2].
+   If you don't want to install any software, you can use the <http:// xml.resource.org/>.